yanan1116/MoO/README.md

     --load_in_4bit \
     --attn_implementation 'flash_attention_2'

-    # other parameters can be tested
+    # other parameters can be tried
     #--warmup_ratio 0.1
     #--load_in_8bit
 ```